MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 ### Handling interruptions globally

 _Global interrupts_ are interruptions that are not handled by the active adaptive dialog.
-If there is no `OnIntent` trigger in the active adaptive dialog that can handle the intent, the bot will send it to the dialog's parent dialog, using adaptive dialogs _consultation_ mechanism.
+If there are no triggers in the active adaptive dialog that can handle the intent, which includes any trigger that subscribes to a _recognition_ event such as the `OnIntent` or `OnQnAMatch` triggers, the bot will send it to the dialog's parent dialog, using adaptive dialogs _consultation_ mechanism.
 If the parent dialog does not have a trigger to handle the intent, it continues to bubble up until it reaches the root dialog.

 Common uses for global interrupts include creating basic dialog management features such as _help_ or _cancel_ in the root dialog that are then available to any of its child dialogs.